 Ottmar Ette (University of Potsdam) The Scientist as Weltbürger: Alexander von Humboldt and the Beginning of Cosmopolitics

-Excellent article on Humboldt and cosmopolitanism, arguing that the ‘Weltbürger’ was a scientist and the scientist a ‘Weltbürger.’
-This reminds me of my own research on the use of the term cosmopolitan and citizen of the world in eighteenth century … Continue reading
+Excellent article on Humboldt and cosmopolitanism, arguing that the 'Weltbürger' was a scientist and the scientist a 'Weltbürger.'
+This reminds me of my own research on the use of the term cosmopolitan and citizen of the world in eighteenth century France.
+Very often people would use it as a moniker to claim a position of...
+Continue Reading →

 Beck, Ulrich — The Cosmopolitan Vision